 1/2 cup parsley leaves

 Queso Fresco cheese, optional

-4. Next, add the can of tomatoes and the chicken broth to the vegetables.
-Bring the mixture up to a boil and then reduce the heat to medium-low and continue to simmer.
+2. Add frozen corn and continue to sauté for 3 minutes.
+Add tomatoes and chicken broth to vegetables, stir.
+Bring mixture up to a boil and reduce heat to medium-low, simmer.

-5. While the broth is simmering away, in a medium bowl add the ground beef, onion powder, garlic powder, paprika, salt, black pepper, cumin and rice.
-With your hands, lightly combine the meatball ingredients.
+3. In a large bowl, add ground beef, onion powder, garlic powder, paprika, salt, black pepper, cumin and rice.
+With your hands, lightly combine meatball ingredients.

-6. Form the meat mixture into balls, about the size of a ping pong ball and add them carefully to the hot broth.
-Let the meatballs poach in the soup broth for 20 minutes.
-Make sure the broth isn’t boiling to high, you don’t want the meatballs to toughen up.
+4. Form meat mixture into balls, about the size of a ping pong ball.
+Add to hot broth, and let poach for 20 minutes.
+Make sure broth isn’t boiling to hard — you don’t want the meatballs to toughen up.